-It goes without saying that working through your own limited company is more financially rewarding, which is only fair bearing in mind the extra responsibilities and loss of full-time employment benefit.
+It goes without saying that working through your own limited company is more financially rewarding, which is only fair bearing in mind the extra responsibilities and loss of full-time employment benefits.

-Protection of your company name…even if you are not contracting
+9. Protection of your company name – even if you are not contracting

-As mentioned above, there is about 15-20 minutes of administration work required per month, not much more than that of an Umbrella Company.
+As mentioned above, there are about 15-20 minutes of administration work required per month, not much more than that of an umbrella company.

-You have to file your accounts at Companies House each year, which will be on public record however your accountant will help with this.
-You will also have to file accounts, company tax and corporation tax calculations with HM Revenue and Customs every year, but again your accountant will help with this.
+You have to file your accounts at Companies House each year, which will be on public record.
+You will also have to file accounts, company tax and Corporation Tax calculations with HMRC every year, but your dedicated accountant will help with all these aspects.

-Can be costly if you have a short-term contract (anything less than a couple of months but it does depend on your daily contract amount) then decide to go back to permanent employment as you will still be required to submit end of year accounts.
+Running a limited company can be costly if you have a short-term contract then decide to go back to permanent employment as you will still be required to submit end of year accounts.
+Short term contracts are considered to be anything less than a couple of months - but it does depend on your daily contract amount.

-This is only a general rule, and in some circumstances, depending on the contract, it may be more beneficial trading through a limited company.
+This is only a general rule, and in some circumstances (depending on the contract) it may still be more beneficial trading through a limited company.
 We would recommend contacting an accountant and asking them for their advice.

 When you sign up for one of our accountancy packages, we will set your limited company up for free.
 With packages starting at just £120 + VAT, we will form your company and have you up to speed in no time at all.